shinesolutions/aem-aws-stack-builder/docs/configuration.md

 Configuration
 -------------

-The following configurations are available for users to customise the creation process and the resulting machine images.
+The following configurations are available for users to customise the creation process and the resulting AEM environments.

 Check out the [example configuration files](https://github.com/shinesolutions/aem-helloworld-config/tree/master/aem-aws-stack-builder/) as reference.